Shaikat7/Automated-Agriculture-News-Collections-Analysis-and-Recommendation./README.md

 ## To Run this project following things need to do:

 1. This program runs in **Ubuntu**.
 2. First of all database need to create.
+For database we have used My SQL.
 All the queries to create the database are given in **Queries** folder.
 3. Make one new folder and download all files & folders given here.
 Keep all the files & folders in that folder.
 In this place create a folder with name - **Saved Models** and put all the save models in this folder.
 This should be done properly to keep the path same.
 4. Need to download all the **Saved models**.
 Link is given here-